-Like the other two methods above and it is a resounding…hell yes!!
+Like the other two methods above, and it is a resounding yes!!
 Just be aware that you will not be able to brew an espresso or anything that resembles an espresso shot with your French press as it is a device that simply does not produce the pressure required for that.

 You can still get a very good cup of coffee though.

-The French press is one of the best ways to brew your speciality beans.
+The French press is one of the best ways to brew your specialty beans.

 Again, very little in the way of equipment is needed other than your French press.